apricole/scaling-tribble/README.md

 ## What is Scaling Tribble?

-Scaling Tribble is a climbing tribble.
+Scaling Tribble is a climbing tribble!